Schiphol and partners

 Let’s reduce, reuse and recycle together

+As much as possible, current waste is reduced before it enters the airport, and the remainder is given a second life.
 Within waste we distinguish two streams: the operational waste stream and the construction waste stream.
 For the first stream, Business Partners will contribute by rethinking packaging materials.
 This will be done through correct purchasing, with a focus on reducing materials and food waste during preparation.
-The target for 2025 is to reduce residual waste 'upstream', i.e. before it reaches Schiphol, by 75% and to report on this compared to 2023.
-In 2025 we will also work towards a 25% reduction in food waste compared to 2023.
-Reduction plans for this will be drawn up by the Business Partners.

-For the construction waste stream, Schiphol is working with the catering partners on a ‘circular construction requirements set’ to make this stream as small as possible during the construction of the catering locations now and in the future.
+For the construction waste stream, Schiphol is working with the catering partners on a ‘circular construction requirements set’ to make this stream as small as possible during the construction of the catering locations, now and in the future.
 The design of a catering outlet must be designed to be dismountable so that parts can be easily replaced, and materials can easily be given a second or third life at the end.
 The materials must also have the lowest possible environmental impact, and we want to ensure that the share of reused material is increased.
 For consumers, this means they are welcomed in a more circular environment to enjoy their beverage, hot meal or snack.

 1 More detailed information concerning the roadmap and how we will keep track of progress will follow on the website soon